amalshehu/agi/survivor/README.md

 **Advanced Consciousness • Strategic Decision Making • Workflow Orchestration**

-A sophisticated demonstration of breakthrough AGI capabilities using hybrid neural-symbolic-causal architecture.
+A sophisticated demonstration of advanced AGI capabilities using hybrid neural-symbolic-causal architecture.

 ## 🚀 What Makes This Advanced?